Skip to main content

 --no-validateoffSkip the pre-run validation check entirely.

-cerulion graph run perception --no-real-time
+cerulion graph run perception --time-source virtual

 Press Ctrl+C to stop a running graph.